lilaenv/comet/README.md

 ### Create and invite Discord application

-1. Go to [Discord Developer Portal](https://discord.com/developers/bots), create a new discord bot.
+1. Go to [Discord Developer Portal](https://discord.com/developers/bots), create a new discord application.

 2. Go to the Bot tab and
    - Click "**Reset Token**" and keep it safe and add it to your `.env` file under the variable `DISCORD_BOT_TOKEN`.